iterative/dvc.org/content/blog/2022-07-28-switching-to-dvc-from-jupyter-vscode.md

   covering some tools that make it easy to do more with a complex project.
 descriptionLong: >
   Once you've run some experiments in a Jupyter notebook, you know that you can't save each experiment.
-Now, if you're using the Jupyter VSCode extension, we can show you how to make those experiments reproducible with the addition of the DVC VSCode extension.
+Now, if you're using the Jupyter VS Code extension, we can show you how to make those experiments reproducible with the addition of the DVC VS Code extension.
 picture: 2022-07-28/jupyter-to-dvc.png
-pictureComment: Using the DVC VSCode Extension with a Jupyter Notebook
+pictureComment: Using the DVC VS Code Extension with a Jupyter Notebook
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/syncing-data-to-aws-s3/1192
 tags:
   - MLOps
   - DVC
   - Git
-  - VSCode
+  - VS Code
   - Juptyer Notebooks
 ---